 The cost to charge your car at home depends on many factors including battery capacity or size and your electricity rate.
 Using a Level 1 or 2 charging system changes the length of time for charging, not the cost.

-Charging your vehicle during off-peak hours, primarily at night, when less electricity is used, can help you save money if you enroll in MGE's time-of-use (TOU) rate.
-The TOU rate charges you more for your electricity usage during high use, on-peak hours (10 a.m. to 9 p.m. excluding holidays and weekends) and much less during all other times.
+Charging your vehicle during off-peak hours, primarily at night, when less electricity is used, can help you save money if you enroll in MGE's Shift & Save rate.
+With Shift & Save, you will be charged more for your electricity usage during high use, on-peak hours (10 a.m. to 9 p.m. excluding holidays and weekends) and much less during all other times.
 The more electricity you use off-peak (not just vehicle charging), the more money you can save.
 Call our Home Energy Line at (608) 252-7117 to learn more.

 Level 2 home charging systems can cost around $600 plus the cost of installation.
 MGE's Charge@Home program provides and installs a Level 2 charger to residential MGE electric customers for a monthly fee plus the cost of electricity used with no up-front installation costs.